decentral1se/tasty-discover/README.md

   - `--ignore-module`: Which test modules to ignore from discovery.
   - `--ingredient`: Tasty ingredients to add to your test runner.

+# Example Project

+Please see the [test directory for this package] so see a fully configured example.

+[test directory for this package]: https://github.com/lwm/tasty-discover/tree/master/test

 # Change Log

 See the [change log] for the latest changes.

 [change log]: https://github.com/lwm/tasty-discover/blob/master/CHANGELOG.md

 # Contributing

 All contributions welcome!

 # Acknowledgements

 Thanks to [hspec-discover] and [tasty-auto] for making this possible.

 [hspec-discover]: https://hspec.github.io/hspec-discover.html